dlewis777/parlai_mmi-bidi/README.md

 Outputs a file named [FILENAME].st

 To train, you have to point ParlAI to those files you want.
+Then run your favorite train settings. python examples/train_model.py -t opensubtitles --nbest -m transformer/generator -mf [MODEL] ...

 For decoding, use the included torch_generator_agent.py file.
 This will create a file named nbest.txt

 First run eval on the P(T|S) model to get an nbest list for each entry.
+In my case it was:
+python examples/eval_model.py -t personachat --nbest -m transformer/generator -mf [MODEL]

 Next run makebi.py to tie the nbest list of targets to source responses into a file named newbi.txt

 Next run eval on newbi.txt using the P(S|T) model which will make a file named output.txt.
 This file contains each line scored by the model.